Who Has To File A Tax Return

 - Child and Dependent Care Credit — If you paid to take care of a child (under the age of 13 and in your custody) or a spouse or adult dependent who is incapable of self-care, you may qualify for this tax credit, which can offset a percentage of the cost of their care.

-- Education Tax Credits — There are 2 main education tax credits for qualified expenses (such as tuition and enrollment fees) paid by certain taxpayers for themselves, their spouse, or a dependent.
+- Education Tax Credits — There are several federal education tax credits for qualified expenses (such as tuition and enrollment fees) paid by certain taxpayers for themselves, their spouse, or a dependent.

-- Savers Credit — Some taxpayers may be eligible to claim a tax credit for a portion of the money they contributed to a qualifying retirement account.
+- Savers Credit — Also known as the Retirement Savings Contributions Credit.
+Some taxpayers may be eligible to claim this tax credit for a portion of the money they contributed to a qualifying retirement account.

-On top of the credits available, there is another reason you may want to file a Federal income tax return every year.
-In certain situations, such as applying for a loan or for government benefits, a copy of your most recent tax return(s) is often required.
+On top of the various credits available, there may be other reasons you’ll want to file a Federal income tax return.
+For instance, in certain situations, such as applying for a loan or for government benefits, a copy of your most recent tax return(s) is often required.

 Most people who earn income (either from wages, self-employment, or dividends) are obligated to file a Federal income tax return every year.
 Not doing so can result in harsh penalties and interest fees owed to the IRS.
 If you are not sure whether or not you need to file a return, consult a tax professional for advice.
 In some cases, you may want to file a return just a precaution.